iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Rocky start.
+Firstly they don't tell you if your previous login from the old app has been carried over so I had to do a forgot password to see if my email is still recognised.
+Then I wanted to change my password.
+To do this in a standard way on any app you tapo the three lines to pull down the menu - so far so good, then you tap Account - oh no you don't there isn't one so you fumble about trying the obscure options and get know where.
+I still haven't found where the Account settings are.<br> :date: __2021-01-11 12:22:55__

 > There is no way to change your password in the app or website settings, seriously?<br> :date: __2021-01-07 15:06:41__